 The power output of a diode is directly proportional to the temperature.
 It means that in cold weather, the diode acts as an open switch in the circuit.

 Lowering temperature increases the resistance of all semiconductor components used in radios.
 Thus when you try to start your radio in cold weather, the amount of current needs to be higher to balance out the resistance caused by cold temperatures.

 This is why your car radio starts working correctly when the car is warmed up for 10-15 minutes.

 The reception of car radio varies with the atmosphere and types of radio frequencies.

 The air humidity increases typically for colder weather and especially in the rain.

 Since water is an excellent electric conductor, it absorbs radio waves, causing a decrease in the reception of car radio signals.

 On the other hand, snow has a more negligible effect on car radio reception than rain because snow is less dense than water.

-In addition, in freezing temperatures, radio transistors lose their ability to amplify the signals what also affects proper radio functioning.
+In freezing temperatures, radio transistors lose their ability to amplify the signals, affecting proper radio functioning.

 How Cold Weather Affects Solder Joints in Car Audio?